callisto-lang/compiler/README.md

 # Callisto

 Callisto is a reverse Polish notation programming language, inspired by YSL-C3 and Forth.
-It also includes a subset called CallistoScript, designed for scripting languages like Lua, while still maintaining a relatively low-level approach.
+It also includes a subset called CallistoScript, designed for compiling to scripting languages like Lua, while still maintaining a relatively low-level approach.

 ## Supported Targets